kristianholm/test/README.md

 2. What can I put into a public git repositorie?
 3. How should I incorporate it into my daily routines?

+To try to answer these questions in no perticular order:

+I should learn to use a distributed versioning system ahead of the time I really need to use it, which means that using it as much as possible will give me a lot of practice.